 The generic test setup can be made as shown in Figure 2 below.
 The ac power meter used in the efficiency test should be capable of measuring the ac voltage, ac current, ac power, power factor, and total harmonic distortion of current.
-The dc power meter should be capable of measuring dc voltage, dc current, and dc power on all dc voltage outputs of the device.
+If a dc source is used instead of an ac source, then appropriate dc meter shall be used to measure dc input voltage, current and power.
+The dc power meter should be capable of measuring dc voltage, dc current, and dc power on all dc voltage inputs or outputs of the device.
 All power metering equipment should meet the accuracy requirements described in section 5.5 of this document.
 The dc load(s) shall be capable of drawing constant current during the course of the test and shall meet the tolerances specified in section 5.3 of this document.